signalshore/signalshore.github.io/content/2020-09-13-Stack-Frames-in-x86.md

     push   ebp
     mov    ebp,esp

-In this sequnce we built the stack from for the current function.
+In this sequence we built the stack from for the current function.

 After ther _call_ in the previous section, the control flow jumps to